Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 FROM json.`/path/to/json/file.json`;
 ```

-The data engineer asks a colleague for help to convert this query for use in a Delta Live Tables (DLT) pipeline.
+The data engineer asks a colleague for help to convert this query for use in a lakeflow declarative pipeline.
 The query should create the first table in the DLT pipeline.
 Which of the following describes the change the colleague needs to make to the query?

 *Answer*

 ### They need to add a CREATE LIVE TABLE table_name AS line at the beginning of the query.

-**Explanation:** To convert a standard SQL query into a Delta Live Tables (DLT) SQL pipeline, you must define a live table using the CREATE LIVE TABLE syntax.
+**Explanation:** To convert a standard SQL query into a lakeflow declarative SQL pipeline, you must define a live table using the CREATE LIVE TABLE syntax.
 This tells DLT to treat the result of the query as a managed table in the pipeline.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**